-- markets for their exports could not, therefore, be under estimated.
-They called for collective efforts based on mutuality of interest and felt that regular North-South consultations were essential for ensuring equitable management of global interdependence. - 20.
-The Heads of State or Government recalled the usefulness of the first Ministerial Meeting on International Economic Issues held in Islamabad in 1986.
+- 20. The Heads of State or Government recalled the usefulness of the first Ministerial Meeting on International Economic Issues held in Islamabad in 1986.
 They agreed that the second such Ministerial Meeting be held in India in 1991 to review the outcome of the Uruguay Round and to coordinate positions at international conferences including the U. N. conference on Environment and Development 1992. - 21.
 Notwithstanding the continuing efforts on the international economic plane, the Heads of State of Government emphasised the pressing need for the Ministerial Meeting to address itself vigourly to the objective of self-reliance.
 They directed the Ministers to prepare a strategy for mobilising regional resources which would encourage and strengthen individual and collective self-reliance in the region. - 22.
 The Heads of State or Government expressed their support for the Paris Declaration (1990) and the Programme for Action adopted by the Second United Nations Conference on the Least Developed countries.
-They called upon the international community to contribute to the successful implementation of Programme of Action which is of special importance for the socioeconomic development of the region.
+They called upon the international community to contribute to the successful implementation of the Programme of Action which is of special importance for the socioeconomic development of the region.

-- 23. The Heads of State or Government recognized the imperative need for providing a better habitat to the peoples of South Asia through optimum utilization of indigenous technology, knowhow and material, and decided that 1991 be observed as the "SAARC Year of Shelter". - The Heads of State or Govern-24. ment noted that millions of disabled persons lived in the "SAARC region and immediate action was required to reduce their sufferings and the improve their quality of life.
+- 23. The Heads of State or Government recognized the imperative need for providing a better habitat to the peoples of South Asia through optimum utilization of indigenous technology, knowhow and material, and decided that 1991 be observed as the "SAARC Year of Shelter". - 24.
+The Heads of State or Government noted that millions of disabled persons lived in the "SAARC region and immediate action was required to reduce their sufferings and the improve their quality of life.
 They decided to observe 1993 as the "SAARC Year of Disabled Persons". - 25.
 The Heads of State or Government were particularly happy that the Fifth SAARC Summit coincided with the Twenty Fifth Anniversary of the Independence of the Maldives which provided them with the opportunity to express their solidarity with the people and the Government of the Maldives.
-They expressed their conviction that the Male'-Summit had helped in consolidating the gains of regional cooperation and in strengthening the institutional base of SAARC - 26.
-The Heads of State or Government gratefully accepted the offer of the Government of sri Lanka to host the Sixth SAARC Summit in 1991 - 27.
+They expressed their conviction that the Male'-Summit had helped in consolidating the gains of regional cooperation and in strengthening the institutional base of SAARC. - 26.
+The Heads of State or Government gratefully accepted the offer of the Government of sri Lanka to host the Sixth SAARC Summit in 1991. - 27.
 The Heads of State or Government of Bangladesh, Bhutan, India, Nepal, Pakistan and Sri Lanka expressed their deep appreciation for the exemplary manner in which the President of the Maldives had discharged his responsibilities as Chairman of the Meeting.
 They expressed their profound gratitude for the warm and gracious hospitality extended to them by the Government and the people of the Maldives and for the excellent arrangements made for the Meeting.